Adopted by the Board of the Foundation for Baltic and East European Studies on 2018-06-11, updated 2018-10-22.

 The Foundation for Baltic and East European Studies was established by the Swedish Government in 1994.
 The Foundation’s mission is to support research, doctoral studies and academic infrastructure related to the Baltic Sea Region and Eastern Europe at Södertörn University.

 The Foundation’s activities are led by a Board appointed by the Government (two members) and by the Board itself (seven members).
-The Board has set up an investment delegation to manage the Foundation’s assets and a research delegation to prepare research issues.
+The Board has set up an investment committee to manage the Foundation’s assets and a research committee to prepare research issues.

 2. About this Policy